yeutech-lab/react-cookiebot/src/CookieBot.md

 <App />
 ```

-> React CookieBot work with react-native-web.
+> React CookieBot work with react-native-web, configure your resolve extensions to resolve `.web.js` and `.js`.